 Leviathan Gas Field, Levantine Basin, Mediterranean Sea, Israel

-Leviathan Natural Gas Field, located in the eastern Mediterranean Sea area, off the coast of Israel, was discovered in December 2010.
+Located in the eastern Mediterranean Sea area off the coast of Israel, Leviathan Natural Gas Field was discovered in December 2010.
 The discovery is situated in 1,645m of water in the Levantine Basin, located approximately 130km west of Haifa, Israel.

-At the time of discovery, the Leviathan gas field was the most prominent field ever found in the sub-explored area of the Levantine Basin, which covers about 83,000 square kilometres of the eastern Mediterranean region.
+At the time of discovery, the Leviathan gas field was the most prominent field ever found in the sub-explored area of the Levantine Basin, which covers about 83,000km² of the eastern Mediterranean region.

 The Leviathan field falls within the precinct of the Rachel and Amit licenses.
 Production is expected to commence in 2017.